 Each 1 mL adult dose contains 20 µg of hepatitis B surface antigen adsorbed onto 0.5 mg of aluminum hydroxide.
-Nonmedicinal ingredients: aluminum hydroxide, 2-phenoxyethanol, and trace amount of thimerosal in the multi-dose vial (single dose formulation is thimerosal free).
+Nonmedicinal ingredients: aluminum hydroxide.
 The vaccine is a slightly opaque, white, sterile suspension.
 A slow settling of the white aluminum hydroxide may occur during storage leaving a clear, colourless, supernatant liquid.
+Thimerosal-free

 Engerix®-B Pediatric Dose

 Each 0.5 mL pediatric dose contains 10 µg of hepatitis B surface antigen adsorbed onto 0.25 mg of aluminum hydroxide.
-Nonmedicinal ingredients: aluminum hydroxide, 2-phenoxyethanol, and trace amount of thimerosal in the multi-dose vial (single dose formulation is thimerosal free).
+Nonmedicinal ingredients: aluminum hydroxide.
 The vaccine is a slightly opaque, white, sterile suspension.
 A slow settling of the white aluminum hydroxide may occur during storage leaving a clear, colourless, supernatant liquid.
+Thimerosal-free.